smilers/windows-itpro-docs/windows/configuration/shell-launcher/wesl-usersetting.md

 Shell Launcher uses the custom configuration defined for the SID of the user currently signed in, if one exists.
 Otherwise, Shell Launcher uses a custom configuration defined for a group SID that the user is a member of, if any exist.
 If multiple group custom configurations for the user exist, Shell Launcher uses the first valid configuration it finds.
 The search order is not defined.

-If there is no custom configuration for the user’s SID or any group SIDs that the user is a member of, Shell Launcher uses the default configuration.
+If there is no custom configuration for the user's SID or any group SIDs that the user is a member of, Shell Launcher uses the default configuration.

 You can find the SID for a user and any groups that the user is a member of by using the [whoami](/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/cc771299(v=ws.10)) command-line tool.